BN-Pool: Bayesian Nonparametric Pooling for Graphs: Related work

 \section{Related work}

-\gls{bnpool} belongs to the family of Soft-Clustering pooling methods and the closest approach is Diffpool~\cite{ying2018hierarchical}, which employs an auxiliary loss $\|\mA - \mS\mS^\top\|_F$ to align the assignments to the graph topology.
+\gls{bnpool} belongs to the family of Soft-Clustering pooling methods discussed in Section~\ref{sec:graph_pooling} and the closest approach is Diffpool~\citep{ying2018hierarchical}, which employs an auxiliary loss $\|\mA - \mS\mS^\top\|_F$ to align the assignments to the graph topology.
 In this work, we go beyond the formulation of such a simple loss and define a whole generative process for the adjacency matrix.

-Similar to our work is the \gls{dgvae} \cite{li2020dirichlet}, which defines a \gls{vae} with a Dirichlet prior over the latent variables to cluster graph nodes.
-We extends \gls{dgvae} in two ways.
+Related to our work is the \gls{dgvae} \citep{li2020dirichlet}, which defines a \gls{vae} with a Dirichlet prior over the latent variables to cluster graph nodes.
+We extend \gls{dgvae} in different ways.
 First, we define a more flexible generative process for the adjacency matrix thanks to the block matrix $\mK$.
 Second, we allow an infinite number of clusters by specifying a \gls{dp} prior over the latent variables.
-Moreover, we do not rely on the Laplace approximation of the Dirichlet distribution, whose behaviour is similar to a Gaussian prior \cite{joo2020dirichlet}.
+Finally, we do not rely on the Laplace approximation of the Dirichlet distribution, whose behavior is similar to a Gaussian prior~\citep{joo2020dirichlet}.

-The \gls{sb-vae} \cite{nalisnick2017stickbreaking} shares our idea of specifying a non-parametric prior over the hidden variables by using a \gls{dp} prior that leverages the stick-breaking construction, but does not focus on graphs.
-We also employ a different approximation of the posterior, which is based on pathwise gradients rather than the Kumaraswamy distribution.
+The \gls{sb-vae}~\citep{nalisnick2017stickbreaking} shares our idea of specifying a nonparametric prior over the hidden variables by using a \gls{dp} prior that leverages the stick-breaking construction, but does not focus on graphs.
+We also employ a different approximation of the posterior, which is based on pathwise gradients rather than the Kumaraswamy distribution~\citep{kumaraswamy1980generalized}.

-Another work which shares some similarities with our method is \citep{mehta2019stochastic}, which introduces a sparse \gls{vae} for overlapping \gls{sbm}.
-They also allow an infinite number of clusters, but use a different nonparametric prior: the \gls{ibp} \citep{JMLR:v12:griffiths11a}.
+Another work that shares similarities with our method is \citep{mehta2019stochastic}.
+It introduces a sparse \gls{vae} for overlapping \gls{sbm} that also allows an infinite number of clusters, but uses a different nonparametric prior: the \gls{ibp} \citep{JMLR:v12:griffiths11a}.
 The \gls{ibp} is suitable to model multiple cluster membership, \ie{} a node can belong to more than one cluster, which is not desirable in the context of pooling.
-Moreover, \citeauthor{mehta2019stochastic} define another dense latent variable with a Gaussian prior for each node to gain more flexibility during the generation process of the adjacency matrix.
+Moreover, \citeauthor{mehta2019stochastic} use for each node another dense latent variable with a Gaussian prior to gain more flexibility during the generation process of the adjacency matrix.
 Instead, in \gls{bnpool} all the information useful for the generation is encoded in the soft cluster assignments $\mS$.